-On October 21, 2003, the Office of the Chief Trial Counsel of the State Bar of California (State Bar) filed a Notice of Disciplinary Charges against respondent.
+On December 24, 2002, the Office of the Chief Trial Counsel of the State Bar of California (State Bar) filed a Notice of Disciplinary Charges against respondent.
 Respondent filed a response.

-On January 18, 2005, the court approved a stipulation as to facts and conclusions of law (Stipulation) submitted by the parties for purposes of respondent's participation in the ADP.
-(Rules Proc. of State Bar, rule 802(a).)
-At the same time, this court issued its Decision re Alternative Recommendations for Degree of Discipline (January 2005 decision), pursuant to rule 803(a).
-Following the execution of a Contract and Waiver for Participation in the State Bar Court's Program for Respondents with Substance Abuse or Mental Health Issues (Contract), this court accepted respondent into the ADP on January 18, 2005.
+On May 17, 2004, the court approved a second amended stipulation as to facts and conclusions of law (Rules Proc. of State Bar, rule 802(a)) and accepted respondent into the ADP.
+Thereafter, the parties submitted two additional addenda to the stipulation lodged with the court in January 2005 and October 2006, respectively.
+The three stipulations are collectively referred to as "Stipulations."

+As a result, on October 23, 2006, respondent executed a Second Amended Contract and Waiver for Participation in the State Bar Court's Program for Respondents with Substance Abuse or Mental Health Issues (Contract).
+On the same day, this court issued its Confidential Statement of Alternative Dispositions (October 2006 Statement).

-Respondent's eligibility and acceptance into the ADP was based on, among other things: 1) his participation in the LAP; 2) the stipulation as to facts and conclusions of law he entered with the State Bar; 3) the nexus evidence he provided; and 4) his agreement to accept the court's low and high levels of recommended discipline set forth in the January 2005 decision.
+Respondent's eligibility and acceptance into the ADP was based on, among other things: 1) his participation in the LAP; 2) the stipulation as to facts and conclusions of law he entered with the State Bar; 3) the nexus evidence he provided; and 4) his agreement to accept the court's low and high levels of recommended discipline set forth in the October 2006 Statement.
 (Rules Proc. of State Bar, rule 802.)
-The terms and conditions of participation were set forth in the Contract, which respondent signed on January 18, 2005.
+The terms and conditions of participation were set forth in the Contract.

-Specifically, paragraph 12 of the Contract provides as follows:
+Specifically, paragraph 14 of the Contract provides as follows:

-Respondent acknowledges and agrees that any of the following could result in his termination from the State Bar Court Program: (a) positive urinalysis tests on multiple occasions; (b) missed treatment or group meetings; (c) allegations of additional misconduct which occurred after Respondent was accepted into the Program; or (d) failure to comply with the terms of this Contract.
+Respondent acknowledges and agrees that his participation in the Program may be terminated by the Court for non-compliance with Program requirements including but not limited to the following: (a) positive urinalysis tests on multiple occasions; (b) missed treatment or group meetings; (c) allegations of additional misconduct which occurred after Respondent was accepted into the Program; or (d) failure to comply with the terms of this Contract.